Aqovia/multiplexing-distributed-cache/README.md

 # Aqovia Multiplexing Distributed Cache

 Aqovia.MultiplexingDistributedCache is a library that implements a IDistributedCache that multiplexes between two other implementations of IDistributedCache, primary and secondary.
-While the secondary is options that makes it act as only a primary cache.
+While the secondary is optional that makes this library act as only a primary cache.

 ## How to use